brianshumate/vaultron/README.md

 If you have not yet unsealed Vault, it will appear as failing in the Consul UI, but simply unsealing it should solve that.

+### Something Something HA Problem!

+High Availability mode has not been well tested, and no promises can currently be made about HA functionality at this time.

 ## Resources